-Piper Anderson is a writer, educator, and cultural worker who has spent more than 16 years leveraging
+Piper Anderson is a a writer, educator and cultural worker who has spent more than 16 years leveraging

 the tools of art-making and community engagement to create social impact.
 Her work

-has taken her to over 30 U.S cities, Mexico, and Rwanda delivering creative responses
+has taken her to more than 30 U.S cities, Mexico and Rwanda, delivering creative responses

 to racial and gender injustice.
 Her commitment to ending mass incarceration began